Solitary Man (song): History

-"Solitary Man's" dynamic melody, matched with the melancholic universality of its lyrics, would make the song an attractive target for later interpretations.

-After Diamond had renewed commercial success with Uni Records at the end of the decade, BANG Records re-released "Solitary Man" as a single and it reached No. 21 on the U.S. pop charts in the summer of 1970.
+After Diamond had renewed commercial success with Uni Records at the end of the decade, Bang Records re-released "Solitary Man" as a single and it reached No. 21 on the U.S. pop charts in the summer of 1970.
 It also reached No. 6 on the Easy Listening chart.

 Billboard praised the "solid dance beat and excellent production backing."
+Record World said that the "acoustic backing is just right for [Diamond] to get another ride to the top of the charts."

 Diamond originally recorded two versions of the song, as he later did with "Cherry, Cherry."
 The one version had his harmonic vocal track on the refrain of the song, along with accompaniment by a wordless female chorus.
 The other version was him singing the song alone, without his prerecorded harmony or the female chorus.

-On such live albums as Gold: Recorded Live at the Troubadour, Hot August Night, and some subsequent recordings, Diamond altered the lyrics to "then you came along" from the original "then Sue came along."
-Many critics consider "Solitary Man" to be Diamond's signature tune.

 In a 2005 Rolling Stone retrospective, Dan Epstein wrote, "'Solitary Man' remains the most brilliantly efficient song in the Diamond collection.
 There's not a wasted word or chord in this two-and-a-half minute anthem of heartbreak and self-affirmation, which introduced the melancholy loner persona that he's repeatedly returned to throughout his career."